stevelam123hk/showing-my-programming-skills-/README.md

 1. Practice-Data-Wrangling
    - This practice is about how to clean the raw data by replacing the missing values by mean or most frequent value; also we can delete the whole rows or columns too many data are missing.
 2. Practice-Data-Wrangling-Part2
-   -This practice is about how to create bins and dummy variables for analysis
+   - This practice is about how to create bins and dummy variables for analysis

 - Notice that the dataset I used is downloaded from the IBM cousera course